liran-funaro/memory-consumer-cpp/README.md

 MemoryConsumer is a program which its performance depends on the total memory and the load of the program.

-The program is constantly controlling an array of 1MB objects.
+The program is constantly controlling an array of 1MB chunks.
 According to the current load, the program create threads which constantly writing to the memory.
 This causes the performance to increase as the load increases.